phthallo/toyhouse-data/README.md

-# Toyhouse Character Checker
+# Toyhouse Data
-[work in progress] A Toyhouse service to retrieve data about your (and other people's) OCs.
+[work in progress] A Toyhouse service to retrieve data about your (and other people's) OCs, as well as your (and other people's) profiles.

 This is very much a niche project (lol), but I'm making this to automate the process - since it's quite tedious going through 20+ (or more) pages of another user's favourite characters if I'm trying to see whether my OCs are there.